Be water aware

 Drowning is amongst the leading causes of accidental death in the UK.
 We want to make people safer by making them aware of the risks and dangers when around water, what to do if they fall into water and how to help someone who is in trouble in water.

-The Royal National Lifeboat Institution (RNLI) and National Water Safety Forum have provided us with some facts:
+The National Water Safety Forum and Water Incident Database (WAID) have provided us with some facts:

-• On average around 400 people accidentally die from drowning each year in the UK and Ireland.
+• 236 people accidentally died from drowning in 2023 in the UK and Ireland.

-• 62% of accidental drownings happen in inland water.
+• 59% of these accidental drownings happen in inland water.

 Dangers - open water